Alt Text Here Alt Text Here

 Surrey Hills, Surrey

 Beneath the leafy canopy of the Surrey Hills (AONB) is a hidden network of mountain bike trails that stretches from Rowley in the west to Holmwood in the east.
 Making the most of the North Downs’ elevation, this singletrack heaven has become London’s premier mountain biking destination.
-The trails are centred around the charming village of Peaslake and are within striking distance of Guildford and its many bike shops.
+The trails are centred around the charming village of Peaslake and are within striking distance of Guildford.
 Most of the trails are graded green and blue, but there are short stretches of black graded trails, including “Deathstar” and “Crackpipe”.
 This is not a trail centre, so visitors need to use local amenities.
 Find out more here

 Forest of Dean, Gloucestershire